Super Bowl LIV: Second half

-In response, San Francisco quickly drove to the Chiefs 49-yard line.
-After three incomplete passes, Garoppolo was sacked by Frank Clark, resulting in a turnover on downs with 1:33 left in the game.
-Trying to run out the clock with the ground game, Williams carried the ball on the next two plays, first picking up four yards and then went the distance for a 38-yard touchdown to increase Kansas City's lead to 31–20 with 1:12 remaining in the game.
-Chiefs defensive back Kendall Fuller made an interception on the 49ers following drive, allowing the Chiefs to run out the clock and secure the Super Bowl, their first in 50 years and second overall.
+With the chance to mount a game-winning drive, the 49ers drove to the Kansas City 49-yard line but turned the ball over on downs after three incomplete passes and Garoppolo getting sacked on 4th-and-10 by defensive end Frank Clark with 1:33 left in the game.
+Trying to run out the clock with the ground game, Williams carried the ball on the next two plays, first picking up 4 yards and then going the distance for a 38-yard touchdown run, increasing Kansas City's lead to 31–20 with 1:12 remaining and essentially putting the game away.
+Chiefs cornerback Kendall Fuller made an interception on the 49ers' following drive, allowing the Chiefs to run out the clock and secure their first Super Bowl victory in 50 years and second overall.

 Postgame

 Mahomes finished the game with 26 completions on 42 attempts for 286 yards, with two touchdowns and two interceptions, while also rushing for 29 yards and a touchdown, gaining him the Super Bowl Most Valuable Player Award (MVP).
 He joined Terry Bradshaw and Tom Brady as the only quarterbacks to win the MVP despite throwing multiple interceptions.
 Mahomes was the youngest player ever to win the award at 24 years and 138 days.
 He is also the third African American quarterback to win a Super Bowl, after Doug Williams in Super Bowl XXII and Russell Wilson in Super Bowl XLVIII.

 Other notable statistical performances included Hill's nine receptions for 105 yards and Watkins' five catches for 98 yards.
 Williams was the top rusher of the game with 17 carries for 104 yards and a touchdown, while also catching four passes for 29 yards and another score.
 For San Francisco, Garoppolo completed 20 of 31 passes for 219 yards and a touchdown, with two interceptions.
 Samuel had three carries for 53 yards, setting the Super Bowl record for rushing yards by a wide receiver, and caught five passes for 39 yards.

 With this win, Kansas City became the first NFL team to come back from a 10-point (or more) deficit in three playoff games in the same season.
 The Chiefs Super Bowl win also completed a ten-year stretch in which each current Missouri-based team in the four major American sports leagues won a title (joining the St. Louis Cardinals, who won the 2011 World Series; the Kansas City Royals, who won the 2015 World Series; and the St. Louis Blues, who won the 2019 Stanley Cup Finals).
-In addition, Sporting Kansas City, Kansas City's Major League Soccer franchise, won MLS Cup in 2013.
+In addition, Sporting Kansas City, Kansas City's Major League Soccer franchise, won the MLS Cup in 2013.